Drain off the stock. Roughly mash, and stir through the finely chopped chilli, mint, lemon juice, lemon zest, salt, and pepper.

 Start with the tartare sauce.
 Grind a few strands of saffron, then allow to bloom in 2 tbsp hot water.
 Leave this to sit for 10-15 minutes.

 Next, move onto the peas.
-To a pan add butter, garlic, and shallot and cook on a medium heat until softened.
+Refer to pack cooking instructions to cook the peas.
+Then, to a pan add butter, garlic, and shallot and cook on a medium heat until softened.
 Add the peas and vegetable stock, and simmer for 10 minutes.

 Meanwhile, move onto the rest of the tartare sauce.
 Combine the mayonnaise, mustard, diced shallot, diced pickle, capers, dill, and vinegar.
 Add 1-2 tbsp of your bloomed saffron water, and a squeeze of lemon.
 Mix, taste, and adjust seasonings as necessary.
 Set aside.